Bravyn/tomahawk/README.md

 # tomahawk
-A rust project to learn about rust
+A project to learn about web scrapping in python with scrapy